AnWeber/httpbook/README.md

 ## Next Steps

-* evaluate notebook api
-* custom renderer implementation
-* renderer api support
-* better env visualization
-* fix out of sync global scripts and more little accidents
+* fix out more little accidents and just test it

 ## License
 [MIT License](LICENSE)